USERS' GUIDE

 EVENT DATE

-The database contains two fields for Event Date.
-One field (the Event Qualified Date) is in text format as shown in the document being indexed and this is displayed on the screen.
-It can have qualifiers such as before and about.
+This may be shown in a variety of formats It can have qualifiers such as before and about.
 It can also have expressions like ultimo and instant instead of 'normal' dates.
 It may also show month only or day and month only (without any year).

 SOURCE TITLE